Program Policies for Faculty

 This page presents policies relates to faculty.
 Policies related to students can be found here.
 You can also download the full policy document here.

 and fees, and research-related expenditures.
-To be admitted to the program, a commitment to provide funding for the student if the advisor loses the ability to support the student.
-After allowing for time off due to official leaves of absence, this commitment extends through the four year post-QE statute of limitations, as defined by the Graduate School.
+To be admitted to the program, a commitment to provide funding for the student if the advisor loses the ability to support the student must be received from the faculty member’s primary department chair.
+After allowing for time off due to official leaves of absence, this commitment extends through the four-year post-QE statute of limitations, as defined by the Graduate School.

 For the CPB program to be successful, it requires service and active participation on the part of its faculty.
 Advising a student in the CPB program comes with the commitment to support the program. and the student by attending the annual retreat, assisting with the graduate student recruitment process, and contributing in other ways to success of the program.
 The latter may include participation on committees or contributions to CPB-specific classes.